OSURoboticsClub/Unity-Rover-Object-Detection/docs/adr/2025-11-16-sonpatks-ADR.md

 We will use the OSU COE High Performance Computing Cluster for training the object detection (YOLO) model.

 **Options Considered:**
+- Don't adjust model; allow training to run for 6+ hrs
 - Adjusting model to smaller variant (YOLOv11 to YOLOv5 or YOLOv8)
 - Use faster hardware (use more powerful GPU to increase maximum batch size)
 - Optimize hyperparameters (increase batch size and/or decrease size of input image)